-Broadband demand can be better understood when defined in terms of current, latent, and potential demand.
+Demand for high-speed internet (i.e. broadband demand) can be better understood when defined in terms of current, latent, and potential demand.
 These market demand segments are explained below and they are important because each market segment has unique needs, barriers, and drivers.
-Understanding them and how they can be influenced is foundational to building an economic case for investing in broadband.
+Understanding them and how they can be influenced is foundational to building an economic case for investing in broadband and digital infrastructure.

 The economic case for investing in broadband includes community and regional benefits (new jobs, local business growth, improved quality of life, etc.) that are off-balance sheet to a private sector business case.